-Details of the potential maintenance dredging of the artificial water (internal marina) and the navigation channels are to be provided including:
+Details of the potential maintenance dredging of the artificial water (internal marina) and the navigation channels, in accordance with the National Assessment Guidelines for Dredging (NADG) (Department of Environment, Water, Heritage and the Arts 2009), are to be provided.
+This should include:

-- the expected amount, frequency and cost of maintenance dredging required to maintain the marina and associated waterways - details of the dredging methods to be employed including a description of the typical dredging plant, timing of maintenance dredging and dredge material disposal - measures for minimizing turbidity plumes and release of contaminants including water quality objectives to be maintained during dredging and details of the proposed water quality monitoring program - a description of the locations and dimensions of dredge spoil disposal areas on land or in water, including information on alternative methods of dredge spoil disposal and any beneficial use of dredged materials.
+- the expected amount, frequency and cost of maintenance dredging required to maintain the marina and associated waterways - details of the dredging methods to be employed including a description of the typical dredging plant, timing of maintenance dredging and dredge material disposal - measures for minimizing turbidity plumes and release of contaminants, including water quality objectives to be maintained during dredging and details of the proposed water quality monitoring program - a description of the locations and dimensions of dredge spoil disposal areas on land or in water, including information on alternative methods of dredge spoil disposal and any beneficial use of dredged materials - identification of any potential impediments on dredging delivery (i.e. access constraints) - responsibility for dredging areas within the internal marina (i.e. body corporate exclusions)